Global Anomalies on the Hilbert Space

 The $S$-matrix of the quotient is

 The fusion basis is defined by

 One can easily compute the $S$-matrix in this basis, from where one can compute, for example, the fusion rules of the theory.

 Consider now the case of odd $n$, where the quotient is spin.
 The NS lines are those with integral isospin, and the R lines with half-integral isospin.
-A basis of the quotient Hilbert space is \begin{itemize} \item If we take \textbf{NS-NS} boundary conditions, the states are
+A basis of the quotient Hilbert space is\footnote{We would like to thank N.~Seiberg for spotting a few typos in the formulae below.} \begin{itemize} \item If we take \textbf{NS-NS} boundary conditions, the states are

 \item If we take \textbf{NS-R} boundary conditions, the states are

 \item If we take \textbf{R-NS} boundary conditions, the states are

 \item If we take \textbf{R-R} boundary conditions, the states are